-This book covers the features and usage of QuickBooks Pro, Premier (non-industry specific), and Accountant, since most small businesses will use one of these editions.
-Also, once you learn how to use one of these versions, you'll be prepared to use any of the other versions.
-For a comparison of all products and options, see www.quickbooks.com.
+This book covers the features and usage of QuickBooks Pro and Premier (non-industry specific), since most small businesses will use one of these editions.
+We will also occasionally refer to the Accountant edition, which has additional tools for bookkeepers.
+Once you learn how to use one of these versions, you'll be prepared to use any of the others.